CHIP-SPV/hipMM/docs/install/hipMM-support.rst

 You should also have ``gcc`` version 11.* and  ``cmake`` version 3.26.4 (or later) installed.

-hipMM is supported on gfx942 and gfx90a only.
+hipMM is supported on gfx942 and gfx90a.